The Structure of the Society

 The Secretaries are the main contact points for information about the Society.

 The DPS Registrar is responsible for pony registrations, passports and membership.
-All other administration activities are the responsibility of the Honorary Secretary.
+All other administration activities are the responsibility of the Honorary Secretaries.

 Holme House, Dale, Ainstable, Carlisle, CA4 9RH